tidyverse/stringr/revdep/problems.md

 *   checking whether package ‘wingui’ can be installed ...
 WARNING
     ```
     Found the following significant warnings:
-      Warning: package ‘Rcpp’ was built under R version 3.4.3
+      Warning: package ‘Rcpp’ was built under R version 3.4.4
     See ‘/Users/hadley/Documents/tidyverse/stringr/revdep/checks.noindex/wingui/new/wingui.Rcheck/00install.out’ for details.
     ```

 # wordbankr

-Version: 0.2.0
+Version: 0.3.0

 ## In both

-*   checking re-building of vignette outputs ...
-WARNING
-    ```
-    Error in re-building vignettes:
-      ...
-    Quitting from lines 27-31 (wordbankr.Rmd)
-    Error: processing vignette 'wordbankr.Rmd' failed with diagnostics:
-    Condition message must be a string
-    Execution halted
-    ```

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespace in Imports field not imported from: ‘RMySQL’
+    Namespace in Imports field not imported from: ‘dbplyr’
       All declared Imports should be used.
     ```